haatveit88/finder-addon/README.md

 `/finder rebuild`  (Notice the slash command here is `/finder`, not `/find`!)

 **/Finder** will then request from the server and store information about every item in the game, one by one.
-This should take about 4 minutes by default (see [Config](#configuration)).
+This should take about 35 seconds by default (see [Config](#configuration)).
 The reason it takes a long time is because WoW servers will disconnect any client making too many requests per second, so it has to be done more slowly!
 The rebuild process will tell you when it's finished.

 If the rebuild progress updates are annoying you, you can mute them using `/finder hush`, this will mute (or unmute) the messages for this particular rebuild.
 It will always tell you when it's done, regardless of mute status.